 Red arrow pointing downwards

-5. FIX THE LATCH PLATE TO THE DOOR FRAME
+STEP 5.
+FIX THE LATCH PLATE TO THE DOOR FRAME

 • First of all close the door so that the latch touches the frame, and then use a pencil to mark its position on the door frame; this will give you the height of the latch plate.